EkBass/SmallBasicOpenEditionDll/README.md

 ```

 **Note:** I work with this while I am working with two job's and such, so this will not more forward in fast speed.
 Help is appreciated here.
 Let me know :)

+If you download this project, make sure your paths at **SmallBasicOpenEditionDll.csproj** are adjusted correctly.